sybrew/the-seo-framework/readme.txt

 **Important Note:**

 * PHP 5.2 hasn't recieved updates for [over 5 years](http://php.net/eol.php) and using it is a major security risk.
 * **This maintenance release completely drops support for PHP 5.2**.
-So, if you're using PHP 5.2, from this update on you can no longer activate The SEO Framework.
+So, if you're using PHP 5.2, from this version on you can no longer run The SEO Framework.
-* For developers PHP 5.2 is a practicality and convinience hindrance and is also source for bugs.
-Sometimes, we have to split simple code over multiple lines just to support it.
+* PHP 5.2 is a practicality and convinience hindrance for developers and is also source for bugs.
+Sometimes, we have to split otherwise simple code over multiple lines just to support it.
-* WordPress is about to drop support for PHP 5.2 as well in WordPress 4.7.0.
+* WordPress is about to drop support for PHP 5.2 as well in the near future.
 See proposed [trac ticket 36335](https://core.trac.wordpress.org/ticket/36335).
 * Inform your host to keep updated!
 Read more about informing your host [here](https://wordpress.org/about/requirements/).

 **Summarized:**